ainsleydev/website/content/services/branding/index.md

     - js/pages/services-single.ts
 heading: Branding
 breadcrumbs: Branding
-lead: We are a leading digital agency providing bespoke branding services to boost your company's online presence.
-Specialising in unique, memorable and future-proof visuals, we create branding that captures your tone of voice and truly resonates with your customers.
+lead: We are a leading digital agency providing bespoke branding services to elevate your online presence.
+Specializing in unique and memorable visuals, we create branding that captures your tone of voice and resonates with your customers.
 gallery:
   - image: images/slider/2easy.svg
     alt: 2Easy Competitions